ahmedmohey2040-blip/automated-train-protection-system/README.md

 6. Installing the ultrasonic obstacle detection system.
 7. Connecting the Arduino Uno and Arduino Mega.
 8. Implementing the motor control circuit.
-9. Programming the signal sequence.
+9. Programming the railway signal sequence.
 10. Integrating the complete system and testing its operation.

 ## Project Features